AdventurefulGIT/OGUsers-Bumper/README.md

 - Run

 SUPPORT:
 Need help?
-Add me on discord (Cloud#1999) or join my server discord.gg/tPaQP4t
+Add me on discord (Cloud#1999) or join my server discord.gg/VD96fYy

-Suports Windows only.
+TIPS:
+If you would like to support the development and up-keep of this project, feel free to donate
+BTC: 35G5WhhgZgZ2Xb2yCHLfPUJgs7He89vfKG
+ETH: 0xd713602bb39D032E6262aD43183f9042e27a2D4a

+Only tested on Windows & Linux RDP, should support all platforms, if any issues are encountered, refer to my support section.